ravigoel08/pigrowhatsapp/README.md

 ## PIGROWHATSAPP :rocket:

-It is a whatsapp bot that work as an quick information provider right within whatsapp from Wikipedia pages with most closest results.
+A whatsapp bot that work as an quick information provider right within whatsapp from Wikipedia pages with most closest results.

 ## Important Information: